 Project status: Construction

 In 2018, people on motorbikes made up 21 per cent of all DSIs on the Auckland’s transport network.
 As part of Auckland's Vision Zero strategy we are wanting to bring DSIs for people on motorcycles down to zero.

-- Improved visibility and awareness around the intersections of people on motorcycles and bikes.
+- Improved visibility and advanced awareness around the intersections of people on motorcycles and bikes.